ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! warning
-    Note that here we are using the experimentally measured lattice constant `A` of 3.567 Å which might not be the same as teh DFT optimized value.
+    Note that here we are using the experimentally measured lattice constant `A` of 3.567 Å which might not be the same as the DFT optimized value.
 In later labs we'll see how to find the lattice constant predicted by DFT.

 Under this basis, the fractional coordinates of the two carbon atoms are (as we